FREQUENTLY ASKED QUESTIONS

 Q: Do you take custom orders?

-A: No. I only sell the bags you see currently listed in my online store, but I’m always making more and you’re welcome to make suggestions about colors, materials, etc.
+A: No. I only sell the bags you see currently listed in the Available Bags, but I’m always making more and you’re welcome to make suggestions about colors, materials, etc.

 Q: How do you handle shipping?

-A: Everything listed on the site is in stock and will ship via USPS within one to three days.
+A: Everything listed on the Available Bags page is in stock and will ship via USPS within one to three days.

 Q: Do you ship your bags to other countries?